 For issues that are beyond home-care or your comfort level, do you have a good avian/poultry veterinarian nearby?
 Or at least a standard vet that will agree to treat chickens?
 Do a little research ahead of time to know what is available to you.
 It’s better to know now instead of trying to figure it out during an emergency!
 Trust me.
 We have one specialty avian vet as well as our cats vet, who has backyard chickens himself so he will see our birds in a pinch.

 “What will you do with your chickens once they stop laying?” – people ask me this question all the time.
 The answer is always the same: “They get to live out their lives here, fat and happy, eggs or no eggs”.
-Chickens can live up to 10 years (though I think the average is more like 6-8), but their egg production will decrease with time.
+Chickens can live up to 10 years or longer (though I think the average is more like 6-8), but their egg production will decrease with time.
 Older hens may only lay one egg a week.
 Some not at all.
 Would that be okay with you?
-For the record, our oldest gal Hennifer is five and lays almost every day still!
-Though she does take a longer break in the winter than the others do.

 I hope you aren’t getting backyard chickens JUST for the eggs, and will consider them your quirky companions as well!
 We don’t eat meat in this house, but even if we did, we wouldn’t eat our pets.
 I know many, many people who do eat meat, but would never dream of eating their own chickens.
-Whether you intend to or not, you will get attached!
+Whether you intend to or not, you will form an attachment!
 They’re too freakin’ cute and have too much personality not to!
 Like these cute fluffy broads.

 Well, there you have it!